bakoontz/WikkaWiki/docs/README.txt

 Documentation
 -------------
 Most of the Wikka documentation is available online.
-Please visit the official Wikka website at http://wikkawiki.org to find help and tutorials.
+Please visit the official Wikka documentation website at http://docs.wikkawiki.org to find help and tutorials.

 The Wikka Development Team
 --------------------------